Tomer FishmanLeiden University CML (Institute of Environmental Sciences)

-Prior, he was a Postdoctoral Associate at the Center for Industrial Ecology in the Yale School of Forestry & Environmental Studies.
-He has a Ph.D. in Environmental Studies from Nagoya University.
-His work contributed to United Nations reports and he has served as the president of the student chapter of the International Society for Industrial Ecology 2014-2015.
+DetailsI'm an assistant professor at the CML (Institute of Environmental Sciences) in Leiden University, the Netherlands.
+Prior, I was a lecturer at the school of Sustainability, Interdisciplinary Center (IDC) Herzliya, Israel, and a postdoctoral associate at the Center for Industrial Ecology in the Yale School of Environment.
+I have a Ph.D. in Environmental Studies from Nagoya University.
+I'm a board member of the SEM section and I served as the president of the student chapter of the International Society for Industrial Ecology 2014-2015.